cdapio/hydrator-plugins/spark-plugins/docs/KinesisSource-streamingsource.md

 **duration:** The interval in milliseconds at which the Kinesis Client Library saves its position in the stream.

-**endpointUrl:** Valid Kinesis endpoints URL eg. kinesis.us-east-1.amazonaws.com.
+**endpointUrl:** Valid Kinesis endpoints URL eg. kinesis.us-east-1.amazonaws.com

 **accessID:** The access Id provided by AWS required to access the kinesis streams.
+The Id can be stored in Cdap secure store and can be provided as macro configuration.

 **accessKey:** AWS access key secret having access to Kinesis streams.
+The key can be stored in Cdap secure store and can be provided as macro configuration.

 **initialPosition:** Initial position in the stream.
 Can be either TRIM_HORIZON or LATEST, Default position will be Latest